anuksalgado/WebProject/Documentation/Pasindu/AppPermission.md

 ## Sprint use cases for the app permissions.

-1. The permissions should be run–time permission.
+1. The types of permissions.
-2. Create a message with enough details to convince the user that it’s safe to accept the request
+2. As a Customer, i should get a brief statement of the permission type.
-2. Generating the app permission feature to compatible with multiple OS’s (Android/IOS).
+3. The types of OS's it should be compatible with.
-3. Testing.
+4. Testing.